urmi-21/orfipy/README.md

 - orfipy is most flexible, particularly faster for data containing multiple smaller fasta sequences such as de-novo transcriptome assemblies or collection of microbial genomes.
 - OrfM is fast (faster for Fastq), uses less memory, but ORF search options are limited
-- getorf is slower, no Fastq support.
+- getorf is memory efficient but slower, no Fastq support.
 Provides some flexibility in ORF searches.

 ## Funding